andy-j-block/COVID_Web_Scraper/README.md

 <details><summary><strong><em>create_JH_master</em></strong></summary>
 <p>

-This function creates a new `JH_master.csv` file if one does not already exist in the main root folder.
+This function creates a new `JH_master.csv` file if one does not already exist in the `root_dir`.
 It loops thru all of the existing files in the `JH_data`

 </p>
 </details>